Karen O'Reilly

 Names of Jesus Advent Calendar

 Join me in celebrating Advent this year with this Names of Christ Advent calendar.
 I have selected 25 advent names of Jesus for us to unwrap each day.
-I have designed this free printable names of Jesus Advent calendar to start on the 1st of December and end on Christmas Day, the 25th of December.
+I have designed this printable names of Jesus Advent calendar to start on the 1st of December and end on Christmas Day, the 25th of December.
 Each day you will look at a card (from our printable names of Jesus) with a title of Jesus listed and a scripture verse that gives the meaning of His name.
 Some of the cards will have additional bible verses that you can look up to gain more clarity on each name and its meaning.

-Names of Jesus ornaments
+Printable Names Of Jesus

 Make sure that you download and print out all the names of Jesus that are on our names of Jesus printable.
 You will receive a page with a list of the 25 names of Jesus and also a few pages that have each name of Jesus on a card with scripture on them on one side and a number on the other side.
 This makes them a fun countdown Advent calendar!
 Just cut on the dotted lines and then use them as names of Jesus ornaments for your Christmas home decor.